 Heart transplantation outcomes in arrhythmogenic right ventricular cardiomyopathy: a contemporary national analysis

-Katherine Giuliano, Paul Scheel, Eric Etchill, Charles D. Fraser, Alejandro Suarez-Pierre, Steven Hsu, Ilan S. Wittstein, Edward K. Kasper, Roberta Florido, Harikrishna Tandri, Hugh Calkins, Chun W. Choi, Kavita Sharma, Ahmet Kilic, Nisha A. Gilotra
+Katherine Giuliano, Paul Scheel, Eric Etchill, Charles D. Fraser, Alejandro Suarez-Pierre, Steven Hsu, Ilan S. Wittstein, Edward K. Kasper, Roberta Florido, Harikrishna Tandri, Hugh Calkins, Chun Woo Choi, Kavita Sharma, Ahmet Kilic, Nisha A. Gilotra

 Research output: Contribution to journalArticlepeer-review